tjoyner/ofvioletsandlicorice/chapter1.md

 "Giulio," she said to her brother, "the sommelier from Paris is here.
 You go, I'll be there soon."

-The wine bar was empty, it was a couple of hours before the opening; in the shadows of mid-afternoon the slightly ajar window shutters let in blades of light and warmth, combined with the smell of dry straw, linden trees, and smoke from the railroad embankment.
+The wine bar was empty, it was a couple of hours before opening; in the shadows of mid-afternoon the slightly ajar window shutters let in rays of light and warmth, combined with the smell of dry straw, linden trees, and smoke from the railroad embankment.

 Daniel had crossed the middle of Via Maestra, as Silvio had told him, looking at the men's and women's fashion stores, the jewelers, the delicatessens, and the many windows exhibiting magnum bottle trophies of Barolo and Nebbiolo, of Moscato and Chinato wines lying between nougat bars, bags of cornmeal biscuits and jars of floating dried mushrooms with silhouetted cartoons of black and white truffles.
 Then he found the sign of the enoteca *Tastevin*, knocked, and went in.
 <br/><br/><br/>